Staying Tobacco-Free

 GET HELP NOW

 Congratulations!
 You’ve been able to quit!
 That’s an amazing feat.
-But, staying quit for the rest of your life will be the real challenge.
-Staying quit involves many factors.
-But don’t worry – with these tips, staying quit can be easier.
+Staying tobacco free for the rest of your life will still be a challenge.
+But don’t worry–these tips can help.

 First, learn your triggers.

 Notice the things that make you crave tobacco.
-These are called triggers.
-Having withdrawal is one of the main reasons for craving it.
-But there are also other things.
 Some are these are:

 • Stress